lindsayrgwatt/neighborhood/DEPLOY.md

 If you don't know anything about dotCloud, please read how to [get started with Django on dotCloud](http://docs.dotcloud.com/tutorials/python/django/) then [add geoDjango](http://docs.dotcloud.com/tutorials/python/geodjango/), a [Celery queue](http://docs.dotcloud.com/tutorials/python/django-celery/) powered by [Redis](http://docs.dotcloud.com/services/redis/).
 Any changes to these are noted below.

+Note that after installation, dotCloud runs the `postinstall` script.
+Since we are activating two services (`python` and `python-worker`) there will actually be two installs and the script will run twice.
+Hence the conditional logic to make sure that only the appropriate code is run per install.

 ### 1.

 In order to run on dotCloud you'll need to set two environment variables: `DB_POSTGIS_USER` and `DB_POSTGIS_PASSWORD`.
 Make sure you know [how to set environment variables](http://docs.dotcloud.com/guides/environment/).